Representations from matrix varieties, and filtered RSK: Abstract

 \section{Abstract}

 Matrix Schubert varieties [Fulton ’92] carry natural actions of Levi groups.
-Their coordinate rings are thereby Levi-representations; what is a combinatorial counting rule for the multiplicities of their irreducibles?
-When the Levi group is a torus, [Knutson--Miller '04] answers the question.
-We present a general solution, a common refinement of the multigraded Hilbert series, the Cauchy identity, and the Littlewood-Richardson rule.
-Our result applies to any ``bicrystalline'' algebraic variety; we define these using the operators of [Kashiwara '95] and of [Danilov--Koshevoi '05, van Leeuwen '06].
-The proof introduces a ``filtered’’ generalization of the Robinson-Schensted-Knuth correspondence.
+Their coordinate rings thereby decompose as direct sums of irreducible representations.
+What is a combinatorial rule for the multiplicities of these irreducibles?
+When the Levi group is a torus, [Knutson--Miller '04] gives an answer.
+We offer a general solution, a common refinement of the multigraded Hilbert series, the Cauchy identity, and the Littlewood-Richardson rule.
+Our result applies to ``bicrystalline'' algebraic varieties; we define these using the operators of [Kashiwara '95] and of [Danilov--Koshevoi '05, van Leeuwen '06].
+The proof introduces a ``filtered’’ generalization of the RSK correspondence.